Ranjith1105/Module-2/2B FUNCTIONS - PERFECT NUMBER.md

 ### ALGORITHM

 1.Begin the program.

 2.Define a function find_mean(a, b, c) that takes three parameters.

 3.Inside the function, compute the mean using the formula: (a + b + c) / 3.

 4.Return the mean value.

 5.Use input() to read three numbers from the user.

-6.Convert the inputs to float or int.
+6.Convert the inputs to float or integer.

 7.Call the function with the input values.

 8.Print the returned mean value.

 9.Terminate the program.

 ---